danieldong51/nuggets-game/IMPLEMENTATION.md

 > This **template** includes some gray text meant to explain how to use the template; delete all of them in your document!

-According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
+According to the [https://github.com/cs50winter2022/nuggets-info/blob/main/REQUIREMENTS.md](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
 Our design also includes the player, spectator, and grid modules.
 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.